prakashse7en/RateLimiter/README.md

 - Higher memory usage due to object creation
 - Potential performance impact from constant allocation
 - More complex for developers used to mutable approaches
-- Garbage collection pressure with high request volumes

-**Mitigation**: For production use, consider implementing object pooling or using persistent data structures for better performance.

 ### 2. Time-Based Leaking Strategy